jzombie/rust-simd-r-drive/README.md

 - Treats payloads as raw bytes (`&[u8]`) for maximum flexibility.

 - No enforced endianness or serialization—applications must handle encoding/decoding.

+### Nestable Storage (Recursive Embedding)

+Since `SIMD R Drive` stores raw binary data, it can also store instances of itself, enabling recursive embedding.

+A storage file can be read as a stream and nested within another instance.
+While unconventional, this demonstrates its extreme flexibility.

+Taking it further, an application binary can be stored as raw bytes inside the container, which is then nested within itself.

+Upon unpacking, the original binary remains fully intact and executable—allowing it to be retrieved and run again after adjusting file permissions.

 ### No Assumptions About Your Data or Resource-Wasting Serialization Overhead